JNavas2/Page-Mail/README.md

 ## 📖 Known Issues & Limitations

 - The extension cannot access special pages (e.g., `about:`, `addons.mozilla.org`).
-- Gmail must be accessible in your browser for the popup to work.
+- Gmail® must be accessible in your browser for the popup to work.
-- Only works with Gmail.
+- Only works with Gmail®.
-- The amount of selected text you can include is limited by the maximum URL length supported by browsers and Gmail.
-Extremely large selections may be truncated or fail to open in Gmail.
+- The amount of selected text you can include is limited by the maximum URL length supported by browsers and Gmail®.
+Extremely large selections may be truncated or fail to open in Gmail®.

 ---